ghiggi/gpm_api/docs/source/07_maintainers_guidelines.rst

     git commit -m "update CHANGELOG.md for version X.Y.Z" git push

-Create a new tag to trigger the release process.
+Finally, create a new tag to trigger the release process.

 .. code-block:: bash

     git tag -a vX.Y.Z -m "Version X.Y.Z" git push --tags

-On GitHub, edit the release description to add the list of changes from the CHANGELOG.md file.
+On GitHub, edit the release description to add the list of changes from the ``CHANGELOG.md`` file.

 Ongoing version support